aaronlelevier/textress_project/docs/linux.rst

 grep
 ----
 # look for a string in files
-grep -rl "some string" /path
+grep -rnw 'directory' -e 'pattern'

 echo